Invariant measures of exclusion processes with a look-ahead rule: Model and invariant measure

-for $g_i\ge I$ (and zero otherwise).
+for $g_i>I$ (and zero otherwise).
 Here $r^\star,\ell^\star\ge0$ are the bare hopping rates.
 The quantity $J_g - J_{g-I}$ is a \emph{discrete gradient} of the interaction potential $(J_g)$ and acts as a headway-dependent energy barrier in the Arrhenius sense~\cite{Sun2020}: the right rate $r_g = r^\star e^{-(J_g-J_{g-I})}$ is suppressed (enhanced) when the potential increases (decreases) over a distance $I$, i.e., when $J_g - J_{g-I} > 0$ (resp.\ $<0$).

-\begin{remark} The rates \eqref{right_jump}--\eqref{left_jump} reproduce the Arrhenius form of Sun and Tan~\cite{Sun2020}: setting $E_b(g):=J_g-J_{g-I}$, one recovers $r_g = r^\star e^{-E_b(g)}$, in direct analogy with the energy-barrier structure of~\cite{Sun2020}.
-The parameter $d$ plays the role of the look-ahead range of~\cite{Sun2020}: for $g>d+I$ one has $J_{g-I}=J_g=0$, so $r_g=r^\star$ and the rate returns to its bare value, meaning that a particle ceases to react to the leading particle once the headway exceeds the threshold $d+I$. \end{remark}
+\begin{remark} The rates \eqref{right_jump}--\eqref{left_jump} are of the Arrhenius form of Sun and Tan~\cite{Sun2020}, $r_g = r^\star e^{-E_b(g)}$, with a headway-dependent barrier $E_b(g):=J_g-J_{g-I}$.
+Being a discrete gradient, this barrier differs in general from the linear barrier $E_b(g)=\tfrac{d-g}{d}E_0$ of~\cite{Sun2020}: a gradient telescopes to zero, $\sum_{k\ge1}\bigl(J_{r+kI}-J_{r+(k-1)I}\bigr)=0$, for any potential vanishing at large headway, while the linear barrier is strictly positive on its range.
+The mean-field current appropriate to the present rates is constructed in Sec.~\ref{sec:current}.
+For finite-range potentials, the parameter $d$ plays the role of the look-ahead range of~\cite{Sun2020}: for $g>d+I$ one has $J_{g-I}=J_g=0$, so $r_g=r^\star$ and the rate returns to its bare value, meaning that a particle ceases to react to the leading particle once the headway exceeds the threshold $d+I$.
+Conversely, the rates determine the potential, $J_g=J_{g-I}-\log(r_g/r^\star)$ with $J_k=0$ for $k\le I$, so the class \eqref{right_jump}--\eqref{left_jump} may equivalently be parametrized by its rate profile; left and right rates share the same barrier, $\ell_g/\ell^\star=r_g/r^\star$. \end{remark}